 Raja Schaar, MAAE, IDSA

-Raja Schaar, MAAE, IDSA, is an assistant professor of product design at Drexel University.
-She is an industrial designer, museum exhibition designer and STEAM education evangelist.
-She is an active museum exhibition designer working with community organizations, National Parks, and museums all over the country.
+Raja Schaar, MAAE, IDSA is an assistant professor and program director of product design at Drexel University.
+She is an industrial designer and STEAM education evangelist.
+She also is an active museum exhibition designer working with community organizations, National Parks, and museums all over the country.

 Schaar’s interdisciplinary research focuses on methods engaging girls and underrepresented minorities in STEM/STEAM through design and technology; innovation and entrepreneurship education; healthcare wearables; and biologically inspired design.
 Her current research collaborations include working with departments of dance, education and computing to uncover STEAM identities in African American girls through the development of performance-driven wearable technology; developing pedagogy with Drexel University’s Schools of Biomedical Engineering and Entrepreneurship to examine the role of clinical immersion on product innovation; and working with the College of Nursing to develop a pre-diagnostic wearable device for pre-eclampsia in low-resource communities.